terrencestella/TS-data-engineer-assignment/helpfiles/exercise.md

 |btc_a|bitcoin_address|
 |cc_t|credit_card_type|

-- The project should be stored in GitHub and you should only commit relevant files to the repo.
+- The project should be stored in GitHub and you should only commit relevant files to the repo. done
-- Save the output in a **client_data** directory in the root directory of the project.
+- Save the output in a **client_data** directory in the root directory of the project. done
-- Add a **README** file explaining on a high level what the application does.
+- Add a **README** file explaining on a high level what the application does. done
-- Application should receive three arguments, the paths to each of the dataset files and also the countries to filter as the client wants to reuse the code for other countries.
+- Application should receive three arguments, the paths to each of the dataset files and also the countries to filter as the client wants to reuse the code for other countries. done
 - Use **logging**.
-- Create generic functions for filtering data and renaming.
+- Create generic functions for filtering data and renaming. done
 Recommendation: Use the following package for Spark tests - https://github.com/MrPowers/chispa
 - If possible, have different branches for different tasks that once completed are merged to the main branch.
 Follow the GitHub flow - https://guides.github.com/introduction/flow/.
 - **Bonus** - If possible it should have an automated build pipeline using GitHub Actions - https://docs.github.com/en/actions - or Travis - https://www.travis-ci.com/ for instance.
 - **Bonus** - If possible log to a file with a rotating policy.
 - **Bonus** - Code should be able to be packaged into a source distribution file.
 - **Bonus** - Requirements file should exist. done
-- **Bonus** - Document the code with docstrings as much as possible using the reStructuredText (reST) format.
+- **Bonus** - Document the code with docstrings as much as possible using the reStructuredText (reST) format. done

+def some_function():
+    logger.info("Starting some_function")
+    try:
+        # ... some code ...
+    except Exception as e:
+        logger.exception("An error occurred in some_function: %s", e)

+if __name__ == "__main__":
+    logger.info("Application started")
+    # ... rest of your code ...
+    logger.info("Application finished")